-MATH 1600 ANALYTIC GEOMETRY AND CALCULUS I (5)
+MATH 1600 CALCULUS I AND ANALYTIC GEOMETRY (5)

-This course is a study of analytical geometry and single variable calculus.
+This course is a study of single variable calculus and analytical geometry.
 Topics include limits, continuity, derivatives, applications of derivatives, integrals, and applications of integrals.
 Prerequisite: MATH 1150 or appropriate math placement